 With the Scottish independence vote looming traders again shied away from big bets which left the FTSE-100 Index in negative territory.

 Scottish Business in the Community has launched a post-referendum manifesto calling for businesses to help build an inclusive Scotland.

-THE value of Scottish retail sales last month was down 2.1% on April 2012, a significantly steeper year-on-year fall than in the UK as a whole, the latest industry figures show.
+THE value of Scottish retail sales in August was down on the same month of 2013, in stark contrast to a significant year-on-year rise in the UK as a whole, industry figures have revealed.

 The FTSE 100 Index fell for the second day this week as traders sat on their hands ahead of the Scottish referendum and this week's meeting of US policymakers.

 SCOTTISH Chambers of Commerce has welcomed news of a further fall in UK inflation, believing the latest drop gives the Bank of England further scope to hold off from raising benchmark interest rates for now.

 THE prospect of another round of merger deals in the drinks industry failed to drag the FTSE 100 Index into positive territory.